 - 1. Figures include deaths of non-residents. - 2.
 Based on date a death was registered rather than occurred. - 3.
-All figures for 2020 and 2021 are provisional. - 4.
+All figures are provisional. - 4.
 The International Classification of Diseases, 10th Edition (ICD-10) definitions are available in the Measuring the datasection. - 5.
 The number of deaths registered in a week are affected when bank holidays occur. - 6.
-The average for 2015 to 2019 provides a comparison of the number of deaths expected per week in a usual (non-pandemic) year.
+Information relating to the five-year averages used can be found in the Measuring the data section.